brummett/Devel-hdb/README.md

 ### Watch Expressions

-Click on the "+" to add a new watch expression.
+Click on the "+" to add a new watch expression, or right-click on a variable in the code pane.

 Double-click on an existing expression to edit the expression.